Media & Press Center

 The Foundation for Art & Healing’s Project UnLonely Launches UnLonely Film Festival Season 6

-NEW YORK, NY (May 3rd, 2022) – The Foundation for Art & Healing (FAH), a nonprofit, mission-driven organization that uses creative expression and the arts to address some of the most urgent public health issues today, is thrilled to announce the 6th Annual UnLonely Film Festival Launch Event on Sunday, June 5th at 7 PM ET.
+NEW YORK, NY (May 3rd, 2022) – The Foundation for Art & Healing (FAH) is thrilled to announce the 6th Annual UnLonely Film Festival Launch Event on Sunday, June 5th at 7 PM ET.
 The annual virtual event will kick-off the film festival’s 6th season of 36 new, powerful short films focused on loneliness from a diversity of perspectives.
 The full season is available after the launch for a full year of streaming, sharing, and fostering conversation around loneliness and connection.